OCHA-DAP/hdx-python-scraper/README.md

 The gam mini scraper reads from a spreadsheet that has a multiline header (headers defined as rows 3 and 4).
-Experimentation is often needed with row numbers since in my experience, they are sometimes offset from the real row numbers seen when opening the spreadsheet. date_col defines a column that contains date information and date_type specifies in what form the date information is held eg. as an integer (int) or a date.
-The scraper will for each admin, obtain the data (in this case the “National Point Estimate”) for the latest date.
+Experimentation is often needed with row numbers since in my experience, they are sometimes offset from the real row numbers seen when opening the spreadsheet. date_col defines a column that contains date information and date_type specifies in what form the date information is held eg. as a date, a year or an int.
+The scraper will for each admin, obtain the data (in this case the “National Point Estimate”) for the latest date up to the current date (unless ignore_future_date is set to False then future dates will be allowed).

      gam:
         format: "xlsx"